Help Create a Just & Sustainable world!

 “… an experience I’ll never forget.
 I was given the tools and power to make a real difference on my campus.
 I established dependable relationships with administration and faculty, which allowed me to attain the skill of working with executives in a professional manner. ” —Nicole

-Alliance internships include a combination of research, analyzing existing policy & developing new or revised policy, and developing informative materials and presentations to engage the public and raise awareness of the need for action.
+Alliance internships include a combination of research/literature review, analyzing existing policy & developing new or revised policy, and developing informative materials and presentations to engage the public and raise awareness of the need for action.
+In addition, interns are asked to reflect on what they are doing, how it relates to the ‘big picture’ and their academic learning, and the implications for job or career goals.
 Each internship is structured to reflect the type of work to be done and the individual intern’s strengths and interests.
 (See Internship Structure & Expectations.)

 It’s important to plan on an average of 10–12 hours per week [independent work + team work + meetings with partners & community leaders].
 Because some of the work is done independently, students sometimes assume they will need only a few hours per week.
 That usually does not work — and can result in an internship being terminated before the semester is over.

 - Internship Structure & Expectations

 - Summer Internships

 Note: Summer Internships are sometimes available for highly-motivated students.